How Microbes and Your Brain Work Together

 An article published in Natural News talks about a study out of Oxford University in the U. K. led by Dr. Drew Ramsey.
 The article discusses Dr. Ramsey's findings: "Nutrient deficiency is a major cause of behavioral abnormalities.
 Without the proper nutrients, the body cannot produce the appropriate chemicals and hormones required for clear thinking and a healthy mood, which in turn can lead to irrational and even dangerous behaviors."

-A nutritionist named Nicolette Pace said, "Deficiencies in nutrients, magnesium or manganese, vitamin C, or some B vitamins may make a person hyperactive towards a stressor, a short fuse so to speak.
-Junk food doesn't give your body what you need to cope with day-to-day stresses.1"
+Nutritionist Nicolette Pace said, "Deficiencies in nutrients, magnesium or manganese, vitamin C, or some B vitamins may make a person hyperactive towards a stressor, a short fuse so to speak.
+Junk food doesn't give your body what you need to cope with day-to-day stresses."

 This means that anything you can do to help your body absorb more nutrients, such as getting more healthy bacteria in your gut, will help your emotional state.